belsabbagh/naive-bayes-model/README.md

 ## Introduction

 This project is a simple implementation of a Naive Bayes classifier to classify emails as spam or not spam.
+The dataset contains 5574 emails, 749 of which are spam.
+The dataset was obtained from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection).

 Making the data usable for the classifier required parsing each email for words, vectorizing these words into a feature vector, and then training the classifier on the feature vectors.
 The classifier was then tested using k-fold cross validation.

 ## Vectorizer Algorithms